Date of Award

 Upon completion of the Consortium of Universities for the Research of Earthquake Engineering (CUREE) testing protocol, it was observed that the walls failed in buckling due to compression resulting from the force couple created by the loading arrangement.
 Despite failure, the walls continued standing even after the pin connection was removed from the tops of wall.
 This unexpected resiliency and behavior of the walls during testing led the team to believe that earthbag walls are much more ductile a material that was initially anticipated.
 A deeper understanding is needed to better understand how earthbag buildings behave against seismic forces.
 This project is encouraging for future research and the development of a more standardized building method.

 Rodriguez, David Aguilar; Stein, Jeff; and Darby, Taylor, "Cyclic Testing of Reinforced Earthbag Walls" (2018).
-Civil Engineering Senior Theses.
+Civil, Environmental and Sustainable Engineering Senior Theses.
 68.